Polyjuice/polyjuice-include/CONTRIBUTING.md

 **The release is done from `master` branch.**

-1. Make sure that the browser tests pass in Chrome, Firefox, Edge and IE. This can be done manually or using `wct` (see instructions above).
+1. Make sure that the browser tests pass in Chrome, Firefox, Edge and IE. This can be done manually or using `npm run test` (see instructions above).
 2. Call `git status` to verify that there are no uncommited files in the directory
 3. Call `grunt bump:patch`, `grunt bump:minor` or `grunt bump:major`.
 This command:
  - increments the version number in the relevant files